eriksvenssongrape/pyEUGEN/README.md

 # pyEUGEN
 Simple python version of EUGEN program, as described by Izgorodina et al. (DOI: 10.1021/cg900656z).

 INPUT FILE: See 'input.txt' for example of input file (a single input file is used for all three scripts, see below).
-First row contains the unit cell axes in Å, second line contains angles alpha, beta, gamma in degrees, third row is a convergence condition (not yet implemented), row 4 to end are atom positions within the unit cell, in the format of 'atom_symbol x y z charge'.
-A single space should separate all the content in the input file.
+First row contains the unit cell axes in Å, second line contains angles alpha, beta, gamma in degrees, third row is a convergence condition (not yet implemented), row 4 to end are positions of ions within the unit cell, in the format of 'atom_symbol x y z charge'.
+A single space separates all the content in the input file.
 Example file(s) are for the structures of NaCl and CaF2.

+Calculation of the Madelung constant is done with respect to the first atom in the list.
+To cycle through all crystallographically unique atoms, simply move the atom in question the top of the ion list and run the script again.

 ## Uploaded scripts are three python notebooks: